vmkcom/dropbox-js/guides/getting_started.md

 ### More Code Snippets

-The [code snippets doc](./snippets.md) contains some JavaScript fragments that may be useful in the latter stages of application development.
+The [collection of code snippets](./snippets.md) contains some JavaScript fragments that may be useful in the latter stages of application development.

 ### Sample Applications

-Check out the [sample apps](../samples/) to see how all these concepts play out together.
+Check out the [sample applications](../samples/) to see how all these concepts play out together.